Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Setup

 as a Birkhoff normal form

-where $H_2$ now denotes the quadratic part of $H$ expressed in terms of the new variables, $\mathcal{Z}^{(N)}$ is a polynomial of degree $N$ that Poisson-commutes with $H_2$, and the remainder $\mathcal{R}^{(N)}$ is small in a neighborhood of $L_1$ (more precisely, of the order of the $(N+1)$-th power of the distance to $L_1$).
-We refer to $J_h, J_p, J_v$ as the action variables, and to $\phi_h, \phi_p, \phi_v$ as the angle variables.
-The above power series expansion is not convergent in general, but only asymptotically convergent.
+where $H_2$ denotes the quadratic part of $H$ expressed in terms of the new variables, $\mathcal{Z}^{(N)}$ is a polynomial of degree $N$ that Poisson-commutes with $H_2$, and the remainder $\mathcal{R}^{(N)}$ is small in a neighborhood of $L_1$ (more precisely, of the order of the $(N+1)$-th power of the distance to $L_1$).
+The coordinates $x_h,y_h$ represent the hyperbolic directions of motion. \MR{We refer to $J_p, J_v$ as the action variables, and to $\phi_p, \phi_v$ as the angle variables.} The \emph{action variables} $(J_p, \phi_p)$ correspond to the \textit{planar} component of the motion, while the \emph{angle variables} $(J_v, \phi_v)$ corresponds to the \textit{vertical} component.
+A useful reference for the derivation of such a Birkhoff normal form is \cite{Jorba99}. }

+\MR{The above power series expansion is not convergent in general, but only asymptotically convergent.} \MB{ In~\cite{DGR16}, we performed the computation of this normal form for the spatial circular RTBP up to order $N=16$.
+We will use this computation in this paper. }